Kinnevik: Notice to attend the Annual General Meeting

 Shareholders who wish to attend the Annual General Meeting shall

-Shareholders shall in the notice to attend state name, personal identification number or company registration number, address, phone number and advisors, if applicable.
+Shareholders shall in their notice to attend state name, personal identification number or company registration number, address, phone number and advisors, if applicable.
 Shareholders whose shares are registered in the names of nominees must temporarily re-register such shares in their own name in order to be entitled to attend the Annual General Meeting.
-In order for such re-registration to be completed on Monday 11 May 2015 the shareholder must inform their nominees well before this day.
-Shareholders attending by a proxy or a representative should send documents of authorisation to the mail address above, well before the Annual General Meeting.
-A template proxy form is available on the company's website www.kinnevik.se.
+In order for such re-registration to be completed on Tuesday 17 May 2016 the shareholder must inform their nominees well before that day.
+Shareholders attending by a proxy or a representative should send documents of authorisation to the mail address above well before the Annual General Meeting.
+A template proxy form is available on the company's website www.kinnevik.com.
 Shareholders cannot vote or, in other way, attend the Annual General Meeting by remote access.

 1. Opening of the Annual General Meeting.

 2. Election of Chairman of the Annual General Meeting.

 3. Preparation and approval of the voting list.

 5. Election of one or two persons to check and verify the minutes.

 6. Determination of whether the Annual General Meeting has been duly convened.

 7. Remarks by the Chairman of the Board.